TC-ChangMin/ACS1111-Bank_Account/readme.md

 An assignment to learn OOP using python classes.

-To start, uncomment each line you want to test
+To start, run either Bank.py or bank_account.py.
+Either file works but Bank.py has more interactions